juancarlosjr97/colloquial-classification-of-programming-languages/README.md

 variableName = 97; //Type 'number' is not assignable to type 'string'.
 ```

-#### Important note
+**Important note**

-As TypeScript is a superset of JavaScript that will allow ignore rules set by TypeScript to use dynamically typing
+As TypeScript is a superset of JavaScript that will allow ignore rules set by TypeScript to use dynamically typing using `any` that will be the equivalent to `untyped` variable on JavaScript

+#### Example 1

 By not adding a variable type, by default the `variableName` has type `any`.
 The following example will pass successfully